 Emmanuel Kant, Groundwork for the Metaphysics of Morals (New York: Torchbooks, 1964), 390.

 Jon Basil Utley, “Trump and the Neoconservatives,” American Conservative, November 13, 2016.

-Posted by Jonas E. Alexis on February 21, 2017, With 9261 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on February 21, 2017, With 9480 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.